Vector analysis for Dirichlet forms and quasilinear PDE and SPDE on metric measure spaces: The space and weighted energy measures

 Let us return to the fixed regular symmetric Dirichlet form $(\mathcal{E},\mathcal{F})$ on $L_2(X,\mu)$ as used in (\ref{E:energymeasure}) and (\ref{E:scalarprodH}).
-From now on we assume the following: \begin{assumption} \text{The measure $m$ is an admissible reference measure such that for any $f\in\mathcal{C}$,} \\ \text{the measure $\Gamma(f)$ is absolutely continuous with respect to $m$.} \end{assumption} Note that in this case $m$ $\Gamma(f)=\frac{d\Gamma(f)}{dm}$ is in $L_1(X,m)$ for any $f\in\mathcal{C}$.
+From now on we assume the following: \begin{assumption} \text{The measure $m$ is an admissible reference measure such that for any $f\in\mathcal{C}$,} \\ \text{the measure $\Gamma(f)$ is absolutely continuous with respect to $m$.} \end{assumption} Note that in this case $\Gamma(f)=\frac{d\Gamma(f)}{dm}$ is in $L_1(X,m)$ for any $f\in\mathcal{C}$.
 If all energy measures $\Gamma(f)$, $f\in\mathcal{C}$, are absolutely continuous with respect to $\mu$, we may use $m:=\mu$.
 If not, we switch to the measure $m:=\widetilde{m}$ from Lemma \ref{L:lem}.
 As this is sufficient for later purposes, the above assumption is no additional restriction.

-\begin{remark} If $(\mathcal{E},\mathcal{F})$ is local and transient or if it is induced by a local regular resistance form then $(\mathcal{E},\mathcal{C})$ can be shown to be closable in $L_2(X,\widetilde{m})$.
+\begin{remark} If $(\mathcal{E},\mathcal{F})$ is irreducible or transient or if it is induced by a regular resistance form then $(\mathcal{E},\mathcal{C})$ can be shown to be closable in $L_2(X,\widetilde{m})$.
 This will be discussed in Section \ref{S:Sobo}.
 In the present and the next two sections closability is not needed. \end{remark}

 We recall a construction from \cite{Eb99}.
 Let $\mathcal{A}_0=\left\lbrace f_n\right\rbrace_n$ be a countable collection of functions which is $\mathcal{E}$-dense in $\mathcal{C}$, i.e. such that for any $f\in\mathcal{C}$ there exists a sequence $(f_{n_j})_j\subset \mathcal{A}_0$ with $\lim_j\mathcal{E}(f-f_{n_j})=0$.
 For any finite linear combination $u=\sum_{i=1}^N\lambda_if_i$ and any Borel set $A\subset X$ we have